harlow/kinesis-consumer/README.md

 ## Logging

-The package defaults to `ioutil.Discard` so swallow all logs.
-This can be customized with the preferred logging strategy:
+The package defaults to `ioutil.Discard` which will silence log output.
+This can be overridden with the preferred logging strategy:

 ```go
 func main() {